Puyb/powermeter/README.md

 This is the complete code for a crank-based power meter, transmitting over BLE to a bike computer.
+The whole project is copied from Steve Jarvis website/gitlab.
+Initally I've added a sleep mode for Feather Express (nRF52840) boards.
+- Thijs

+Original text from Steve Jarvis:
 Schematics and a part list for the hardware, as well as notes on calibrating, are on [the wiki](https://gitlab.com/sjarvis/powermeter/-/wikis/home).
 In all, it's a full instruction set for building your own cycling power meter, compatible with any bike computer that supports Bluetooth (i.e. any Wahoo